A-Z Database

 Up to scratch/up to the mark

-These expressions have come to mean up to the required standard and date in their current figurative sense from the early 19th century.
-They derive fr...
+This expression has come to mean up to the required standard and dates in this current figurative sense from the early 19th century.
+It derives from t...

 Read More